The Voice of Holland: Season 12 (2022)

 The twelfth season premiered on 7 January 2022.
 It was announced that would Glennis Grace would replace Jan Smit for season 12, joining returning coaches Ali B, Waylon, and Anouk.
 For the first time, the show will feature a fifth coach, with rapper Typhoon and season 6 winner Maan de Steenwinkel, who selected participants taking part in the Comeback stage.
 In addition, this season also marks the introduction of the block button in the show's history, as first introduced in the fourteenth season of the American version.
 Each coach has one chance to block another coach in the entire blind auditions.

 The season concluded prematurely after two episodes due to sexual misconduct allegations relating to crew members of the show that surfaced shortly after the season began airing.
 Anouk announced that she would not be returning to the show in response.
 On 19 January 2022, RTL suspended its collaboration with coach Ali B until the allegations were investigated.

 By 6 May, one more ex-contestant pressed charges at a production member, raising the number of criminal charges under investigation in the show's production to a total of six.

 Season 13 (2026)

-The thirteenth season will premiere on 16 January 2026, four years following the show's suspension.
-Former coach Ilse DeLange will return for her third season on the panel after a seven-season hiatus and will be joined by debuting coaches Willie Wartaal, Suzan & Freek, and Dinand Woesthoff.
+The thirteenth season premiered on 16 January 2026, four years following the show's suspension.
+Former coach Ilse DeLange returned for her third season on the panel after a seven-season hiatus and was joined by debuting coaches Willie Wartaal, Suzan & Freek, and Dinand Woesthoff.
 On 27 May 2025, Suzan & Freek withdrew from the panel after Freek's diagnosis with terminal cancer; however, on 4 July 2025, the duo rejoined the panel following a more positive diagnosis in Freek's health.

+Season 14 (2027)

+The fourteenth season will premiere in early 2027.
+On 6 May 2026, it was announced that all four coaches from the previous season; Ilse DeLange, Willie Wartaal, Suzan & Freek and Dinand Woesthoff; would return to the show, assuming Suzan + freeks health doesn’t decline.